MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-in-flow.md

     > [!div class="mx-imgBorder"]
     > ![Trigger a flow example](media/trigger-flow-example.png "trigger a flow example")

 Congratulations!
 You've created a flow that uses a category classification AI Builder model.
-Select **Save** on the top right and then select **Test** to try out your flow.
+Select **Save** in the upper-right corner, and then select **Test** to try out your flow.

 To learn more about the triggers and actions, see [Get started with Power Automate](/flow/getting-started).